 At the dissolution of the monasteries in 1539 the patronage of Brent Tor and most of Tavistock Abbey were given to John, Lord Russell, who in 1550 was created Earl of Bedford.
 The patronage of the church was finally passed to the bishop of Exeter in 1912.

-The Friends of St Michael’s was set up two years ago in order to help raise funds in order to preserve this iconic building for the future.
+The Friends of St Michael’s was set in order to help raise funds in order to preserve this iconic building for the future.

 If you would like to join the Friends of St Michael de Rupe and help support our landmark Church then please contact: